Last updated on July 29th, 2020 at 04:00 pm

 Vegans...get ready to slurp.
 This Lip-Smacking Vegan Ramen Noodles recipe is in the creamy Tonkotsu-style which, traditionally requires at least twelve hours to boil ground up pork bones.
 This version spares the pig and is ready in under an hour.

 Before we continue, I should advise the magical ingredient that makes these vegan ramen noodles so creamy and unctuous is soy milk.
 No-soy friends might want to take the off-ramp here and I will see you in a few days with another soy-free recipe.
 If you like you can pop over and make my Game Changing Chickpea Tofu Green Bowl 🙂

 I get carnivore envy sometimes.
 Sitting with a plate of greens before me in a restaurant while my tribe devours hearty bowls of intoxicating who-knows-what can be...challenging.
 Choosing a plant-based lifestyle does get easier the further down the path you get but that's cold comfort when all that's on offer is sautéed greens and you're [insert expletive here] hungry.

 One of my survival tricks is to veganise traditional dishes so that I never feel like I miss out.
-From my vegan rueben sandwich to copycat sloppy joes, creating plant-based versions of dishes has made the journey much less bumpy.
-I’ve even been known to whip out a bottle of vegan cheese sauce at pizza restaurants, sometimes to raised eyebrows.
+From my vegan Mushroom Rueben Sandwich to my Vegan Loose-Meat Sandwich, creating plant-based versions of dishes has made the journey much less bumpy.
+I've even been known to whip out a bottle of vegan cheese sauce at pizza restaurants, sometimes to raised eyebrows.
 Vegans are nothing if not an inventive bunch and a little moxie comes in handy.

-This lip-smacking vegan ramen noodles is a veganised dish everyone can enjoy.
+This lip-smacking vegan ramen noodles is a vegan dish everyone can enjoy.
 Adding soy milk to create a creamy and full-bodied broth is both weird and genius.
-It’s not my genius, I have come across the concept a few times in my research and to be honest, it sounds a little gross, but I swear it works.
-And it’s really good.
+It's not my genius - I have come across the concept a few times in my research and to be honest, it sounds a little gross.
+But I swear it works.
+And it's really good.

-Customise your bowl with any toppings you like but I went for simplicity here.
-Crunchy blanched pak choy, sliced shallots with a kick of pickled ginger and this bowl balances creamy and crunch perfectly.
+You can customise your bowl with any toppings you like but I went for simplicity here.
+Crunchy blanched pak choy, sliced shallots, pickled ginger and a little kimchi and this bowl balances creamy and crunch perfectly.

 Vegan or no, it is traditional to eat ramen noodles with a good slurp.
 These lip-smacking vegan ramen noodles are slurp worthy indeed.